 - Course Development Request – The request must be submitted to the requestor’s Division Chairperson and the agreement for request must be approved by applicable Division Chairs from each Coastal Alabama Community College District.
 The requesting Division Chairperson submits the course development request to the Director of Distance Education.

-- a.
-Review and approval or denial of the request must be completed by the Director of Distance Education b.
+- Course Development Authorization - Review and approval or denial of the request must be completed by the Director of Distance Education.
 Instructor/Course developer and applicable Division Chairs will receive a response in regard to the development request

-Following the extensive review by the Distance Education/Online Course Development Committee, the comments and suggestions are forwarded to the Instructional Affairs Committee, which is composed of Division Chairs from all Coastal Alabama Community College Districts, Vice-Presidents, Deans, and Departmental Directors, and Managers.
+- Following the extensive review by the Distance Education/Online Course Development Committee, the comments and suggestions are forwarded to the Instructional Affairs Committee, which is composed of Division Chairs, Deans, and Departmental Directors, and Managers.
 The Chairperson of the Distance Education/Online Course Development Committee presents each course and any course revision comments to the members of the Instructional Affairs Committee for further input and suggestions.
 Final comments regarding course revisions are then sent to the Course Developer and applicable Division Chairs for any necessary changes to be made prior to the implementation and initiation of the course as an official distance learning course.